-- List of all suppliers of certified products and electricity, their valid certificates, contracts with subcontractors and service providers related to certified products and electricity (e.g. Power Purchase Agreement). - Purchase documents including, e.g. purchase orders, contracts, invoices and goods receipts, delivery notes and received quantities. - Records of inputs and outputs. - Sales orders, sales invoices, dispatch information, including dates, customers to which the consignment or lot was dispatched, delivery records. - Stock records including inventory balancing. - Records regarding the transfer of data to and from any databases used. - Transporter or shipper contact details. - Records of mass balance calculation. - List of all recipients of certified products, including their address and contracts. - Additional sites used by the operator but owned by third parties. - Records of other certification schemes with comparable scopes used, nonconformities with these schemes and related corrective actions, and if applicable, information on withdrawn or suspended certificates.
+- List of all suppliers of certified products and electricity, their valid certificates and contracts with subcontractors and service providers related to certified products and electricity (e.g. Power Purchase Agreement) - purchase documents, including e.g. purchase orders, contracts, invoices and goods receipts, delivery notes and received quantities - records of inputs and outputs - sales orders, sales invoices, dispatch information (including dates), customers to which the consignment or lot was dispatched and delivery records - stock records, including inventory balancing - records regarding the transfer of data to and from any database(s) used - transporter or shipper contact details - records of the mass balance calculation - list of all recipients of certified products, including their address and contracts - additional sites used by the operator but owned by third parties; and - records of other certification schemes with comparable scopes used, non-conformities with these schemes and related corrective actions and, if applicable, information on withdrawn or suspended certificates.